rogino/COSCNotes/COSC367/Week 11 Games.md

 from math import inf

 def alpha_beta_search(tree, is_max_node = True, alpha = -math.inf, beta = math.inf):
+  # Input: nested array.
+Numbers are leaf nodes, arrays are inner nodes
-  # returns a tuple of the best utility and path that gets that utility
+  # Returns a tuple of the best utility and path that gets that utility
   # If path is none, pruning occurred or it is a leaf node
   best_path = None
   best_utility = -math.inf if is_max_node else math.inf